Orbital period: Related periods

 For celestial objects in general, the orbital period typically refers to the sidereal period, determined by a 360° revolution of one body around its primary relative to the fixed stars projected in the sky.
 For the case of the Earth orbiting around the Sun, this period is referred to as the sidereal year.
 This is the orbital period in an inertial (non-rotating) frame of reference.

 Orbital periods can be defined in several ways.
 The tropical period is more particularly about the position of the parent star.
 It is the basis for the solar year, and respectively the calendar year.

-The synodic period refers to not the orbital relation to the parent star, but to other celestial objects, making it not a mere different approach to the orbit of an object around its parent, but a period of orbital relations with other objects, normally Earth, and their orbits around the Sun.
+The synodic period refers not to the orbital relation to the parent star, but to other celestial objects, making it not a merely different approach to the orbit of an object around its parent, but a period of orbital relations with other objects, normally Earth, and their orbits around the Sun.
 It applies to the elapsed time where planets return to the same kind of phenomenon or location, such as when any planet returns between its consecutive observed conjunctions with or oppositions to the Sun.
 For example, Jupiter has a synodic period of 398.8 days from Earth; thus, Jupiter's opposition occurs once roughly every 13 months.

 There are many periods related to the orbits of objects, each of which are often used in the various fields of astronomy and astrophysics, particularly they must not be confused with other revolving periods like rotational periods.
 Examples of some of the common orbital ones include the following: